 The initial water supply scheme of the mid-1850s, by the City Engineer WB Rider, was abandoned with the appointment of Edward Bell to the position.
-The surviving Engine House and chimney date from the implementation, in the late 1850s, of Bell's scheme while the stone retaining walls for the Engine Pond and outlet sluice probably date from the 1870s work on the Engine Pond augmentation.
-Between 1866 and the mid-1870s six dams were constructed, and reconstructed for various reasons, from the Mill Pond to Gardeners Road using piling of sheet timber facing filled with sand forming a core of a turfed bank.
-In 1859 a 30" sand-cast iron main was completed between the Engine House and the Crown Street reservoir.
-The pipes were made in Scotland in 1856 and machined with such remarkably fine tolerance that, of the total length of 4 miles (6.4 km), the outside diameter varied by only 6mm and allowed the pipes to be laid without jointing material.
-Part of this easement coincides with the present study area in the vicinity of the Engine House
+The surviving Engine House and chimney date from the implementation, in the late 1850s, of Bell's scheme while the stone retaining walls for the Engine Pond and outlet sluice probably date from the 1870's six dams were constructed, and reconstructed for various researcs, from the Mill Plond to Gardeners Road using pilling of sheet timber facing filled with sand forming a core of a turfed bank.
+In 1859 a 30's and-cast from nain was completed between the Engine House and the Crown Street reservoir.
+The pipes were made in Scotland in 1856 and machined with such remarkably fine tolerance that, of the total length of 4 miles (6.4 km), the outside diameter varied by only form and allowed the pipes to be laid without jointing material, Part of this easement coincides with the present study area in the vicinity of the Engine House.

-Drawing on a 1982 thesis of Margaret Simpson, the Thorp et al study indicates that about 80 trees - "Norfolk Pines, Moreton Bay Figs, Weeping Figs, Sweet Scented Pines and Stone Pines" - were planted along the access road from Botany and elsewhere on the site in 1869.
-Works for the augmentation of water storage at Botany continued throughout the 1870s including the addition of water stored in the Bunnerong Dam (1876-1877) by way of a pipe to the No 4 Pond.
+Drawing on a 1982 thesis of Margaret Simpson, the Thorp et al study indicates that about 80 trees "Worfolk Pines, Moreton Bay Figs, Weeping Figs, Sweet Scented Fines and Stone Pines" - were planted along the access road from Botany and elsewhere on the site in 1869.
+Works for the augmentation of west estorage at Botany continued throughout the 1870's including the addition of water stored in the Bunnerong Dam (1876-1877) by way of a pipe to the No 4 Pond.
 The then Bunnerong Road was moved and ran along the top of this dam wall.